danielsaidi/website_danielsaidi/collections/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 icon:  dotnet
 ---

-After some time away from .NET, ASP.NET and WebApi, I'm having a great time when setting up a new WebApi solution for a project at work.
+After some time away from .NET, ASP.NET and WebApi, I have a great time setting up a new WebApi solution for a project at work.

 ## StructureMap

-In this project, I'm using StructureMap to wire up all dependencies.
-However, at the time, their site was a mess, with outdated documentation and no pointers to documentation or tutorials for the new version.
+I'm using StructureMap to wire up dependencies.
+However, the StructureMap website had outdated documentation and no pointers to documentation or tutorials for the new version.

-While searching for an updated documentation that cover the new version, I was sent a link to [this page](http://structuremap.github.io) on Twitter.
+While searching for an updated documentation that cover the new version, I got a link to [this page](http://structuremap.github.io) on Twitter.
 It was a great help and really helped me out.

 ## Authorization and authentication

 I'm setting up a WebApi solution with two levels of authorization.
 First of all, all clients must provide a valid client token to be able to perform any requests.

-This token is handled by a custom `AuthorizationFilterAttribute`, which is added to a class that serves as the base class for all `ApiController` types:
+The token is handled by a custom `AuthorizationFilterAttribute` that is added to a class that serves as the base class for all `ApiController` types:

 ```csharp
 public class AuthorizeClientAttribute : AuthorizationFilterAttribute